 This programme provides a range of training in transferable skills, including:

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

-- Health service management at all levels
+- Health service management at all levels and globally

 - General practice